ansys/pyensight/doc/source/calc_functions.rst

 sound, freestream velocity magnitude)``

-Computes a scalar variable that is the normalized stagnation enthalpy, :math:`{h}_{on}`.
+Computes a scalar variable that is the normalized stagnation enthalpy :math:`{h}_{on}`.
-This function is defined as:
+This scalar variable is defined as:

 :math:`{h}_{on}={h}_{o}/{h}_{oi}`